OPCFoundation/opcua-webapi-dotnet/docs/DefaultApi.md

 <a id="deletesubscriptions"></a>
 # **DeleteSubscriptions**
-> DeleteSubscriptionsResponse DeleteSubscriptions (DeleteSubscriptionsRequest? deleteSubscriptionsRequest = null)
+> DeleteSubscriptionsResponse DeleteSubscriptions (DeleteSubscriptionsRequest deleteSubscriptionsRequest = null)